Sienci-Labs/Resources/experimental/np-preparing-to-be-cnc-owner.md

 Can go in “The Basics” section
 Set the expectations of someone starting on the CNC journey to set a reasonable bar of cost, learning curve, failure, machine maintenance, etc.
 **Stephen is working on this**

+- What accessories to buy and where to buy them
+- The bits required to make different projects and where to source them

 ---